yl4579/PL-BERT/README.md

 ```

 ## Preprocessing
 Please refer to the notebook [preprocess.ipynb](https://github.com/yl4579/PL-BERT/blob/main/preprocess.ipynb) for more details.
 The preprocessing is for English Wikipedia dataset only.
 I will make a new branch for Japanese if I have extra time to demostrate training on other languages.
+You may also refer to [#6](https://github.com/yl4579/PL-BERT/issues/6#issuecomment-1797869275) for preprocessing in other languages like Japanese.

 ## Trianing
 Please run each cell in the notebook [train.ipynb](https://github.com/yl4579/PL-BERT/blob/main/train.ipynb).
 You will need to change the line